 - Brands want to keep users on their own platforms instead of relying on third-party platforms like Facebook and Google.

-- Blockchain is enabling the transparency and engagement metrics necessary to create more effective & rewarding value systems.
+- Blockchain is enabling the transparency and engagement metrics necessary to create more effective and rewarding value systems.

 - Existing ad platforms are increasingly oversaturated, which raises the costs for advertisers.